frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Image

-It adds an image with an ability to customize dimensions and CSS class:
+This feature adds an image with an ability to customize dimensions and CSS class:

 ```yaml image
 path: ../../assets/example.png